Financial-Times/origami/README.md

 o-viewport
 ==========

-Utility for moderating listeners for browser events on window and normalizing viewport properties across browsers.
+Utility for attaching debounced listeners to resize, scroll and orientation events on window.

 *Note: within the module's API and in the documentation below `orientation` is used instead of `orientationchange`, but the actual browser event listened to is `orientationchange`*